alexZielonko/sat-scan/report/final-report.md

 This "monorepo" structure groups all of the "applications" within the `/applications` directory.

 The `/infrastructure` directory contains all of the Terraform code to provision the production environment.
-It also contains the post-provisioning scripts to setup the database and publish production routing configurations.
+It also contains the post-provisioning scripts to set up the database and publish production routing configurations.

 Database migrations are located within the `/databases` directory.